-1 INTRODUCTION
+1 Introduction

-Jirtualization technology [19], [21] offers many advantages in cloud based data centers, such as reducing total costs of ownership, improving energy efficiency and resource utilization.
+VIRTUALIZATION technology [19], [21] offers many advantages in cloud-based data centers, such as reducing total costs of ownership, improving energy efficiency, and resource utilization.
 By providing physical resources sharing, fault isolation and live migration, virtualization allows diverse applications to run in isolated environments through creating multiple virtual machines (VMs) on shared hardware platforms, and manage resource sharing across VMs via virtual machine monitor (VMM) [2].
 Although VMM has the ability to slice resources and allocate the shares to different VMs, our measurement study shows that the performance of applications running in one VM would be affected by the applications running on its neighbor VMs, especially when these VMs are running at high rates of network I/O workloads.
 More importantly, our study shows that the level of performance interference mainly depends on the degree of the competition that the concurrent applications running in separate VMs may have in terms of shared resources.
 We argue that the in-depth understanding of potential interference factors among VMs running on a shared hardware platform is critical for effective management in virtualized clouds, and an open challenge in current virtualization research and deployment.

 In this paper, we study performance interference among multiple VMs running on the same hardware platform with the focus on network I/O processing.
-The main motivation for targeting our measurement study on performance interference of processing concurrent network I/O workloads is simply because network I/O applications are becoming dominating workloads in most cloud based data centers now.
+The main motivation for targeting our measurement study on performance interference of processing concurrent network I/O workloads is simply because network I/O applications are becoming dominating workloads in most cloud-based data centers now.
 By carefully designing of measurement testbed and the set of performance metrics, we derive some important factors of I/O performance conflicts based on application throughput interference and net I/O interference.
 Our performance measurements and analyses also provide some insights into performance optimizations for CPU scheduler and I/O channel, and as well efficiency management of workloads and VM configurations, such as CPU assignment across VMs.

-This paper is structured as follows: Section 2 gives intensive System Lab (DiSL) of Georgia Institute of Technology from 2008- related work.
-Section 3 presents the overview of Xen I/O Technology, Beijing, P. R. China, 100081.
-Y. Mei is with the department of for performance interference analysis.
-Section 4 reports our experimental results and analysis of the performance interferences with respect to throughput and net I/O under different co-location of workloads and different allocation of CPUs to VMs.
-Section 5 concludes the paper with five important contributions and future works.
+This paper is structured as follows: Section 2 gives related work.
+Section 3 presents the overview of Xen I/O model, testbed setups, I/O workloads and the metrics used for performance interference analysis.
+Section 4 reports our experimental results and analysis of the performance interferences with respect to throughput and net I/O under different colocation of workloads and different allocation of